 - Subtracting reliefs (discounts).

-- Subtracting any other adjustments or payments you've already made.
+- Subtracting adjustments such as overpayments already made.

-You can find a timeline of future changes to non-domestic rates on gov.scot.
+The poundage and reliefs used to calculate non-domestic rates can change each financial year.
+You can find out about future changes to non-domestic rates on gov.scot.

 Estimate your bill

-You can use our non-domestic rates calculator to estimate your business rates bill.
+You can use our non-domestic rates calculator to:

 Getting business rates relief (discounts)